Bob Smith (doctor)

-Robert Holbrook Smith (August 8, 1879 – November 16, 1950), also known as Dr. Bob, was an American physician and surgeon who founded Alcoholics Anonymous with Bill Wilson (more commonly known as Bill W.).
+Robert Holbrook Smith (August 8, 1879 – November 16, 1950), also known as Dr. Bob, was an American physician and surgeon who cofounded Alcoholics Anonymous with Bill Wilson (more commonly known as Bill W.).

 Family and early life

-Smith was born in St. Johnsbury, Vermont, where he was raised, to Susan A. (Holbrook) and Walter Perrin Smith.
+Smith was born and raised in St. Johnsbury, Vermont to Susan A. (Holbrook) and Walter Perrin Smith.
 His parents took him to religious services four times a week, and in response he determined he would never attend religious services when he grew up.
 He graduated from St Johnsbury Academy in 1898, having met his future wife Anne Robinson Ripley at a dance there.

 Education, marriage, work, and alcoholism

-Smith began drinking at college attending Dartmouth College in Hanover, New Hampshire.
+Smith began drinking while attending Dartmouth College in Hanover, New Hampshire.
 Early on he noticed that he could recover from drinking bouts quicker and easier than his classmates and that he never had headaches, which caused him to believe he was an alcoholic from the time he began drinking.
-Smith was a member of Kappa Kappa Kappa fraternity at Dartmouth.
+Smith was a member of Kappa Pi Kappa fraternity at Dartmouth.
 After graduation in 1902, he worked for three years selling hardware in Boston, Chicago, and Montreal and continued drinking heavily.
 He then returned to school to study medicine at the University of Michigan.
 By this time drinking had begun to affect him to the point where he began missing classes.
 His drinking caused him to leave school, but he returned and passed his examinations for his sophomore year.
 He transferred to Rush Medical College, but his alcoholism worsened to the point that his father was summoned to try to halt his downward trajectory.
 But his drinking increased and after a dismal showing during final examinations, the university required that he remain for two extra quarters and remain sober during that time as a condition of graduating.

 After graduation, Smith became a hospital intern, and for two years he was able to stay busy enough to refrain from heavy drinking.
 He married Anne Robinson Ripley on January 25, 1915, and opened up his own office in Akron, Ohio, specializing in colorectal surgery and returned to heavy drinking.
 Recognizing his problem, he checked himself into more than a dozen hospitals and sanitariums in an effort to stop his drinking.
 He was encouraged by the passage of Prohibition in 1919, but soon discovered that the exemption for medicinal alcohol, and bootleggers, could supply more than enough to continue his excessive drinking.
 For the next 17 years his life revolved around how to subvert his wife's efforts to stop his drinking and obtain the alcohol he craved while trying to hold together a medical practice in order to support his family and his drinking.